MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-intro-content.md

 #### Database

-All state related to the workload is stored in an external database, **Azure Cosmos DB with SQL API**.
+All state related to the workload is stored in an external database, **Azure Cosmos DB for NoSQL**.
 This option was chosen because it has the feature set needed for performance and reliability tuning, both in client and server sides.
 It's highly recommended that the account has multi-master write enabled.

 > [!NOTE]
 > While a multi-region-write configuration represents the gold standard for reliability, there is a significant trade-off on cost, which should be properly considered.